-Next, you will need to dip the end in a hormone gel or dust.
-Alternatively, one gardening expert says vegemite will also do the trick.
+Dip the end in a hormone gel or dust.
+Alternatively, honey (or even Vegemite) will do the trick.
+Place the end into the hole in the potato.

-Create a hole in your potato that is slightly smaller than your cutting.

-Plant in the ground with at least three inches of good soil covering it.
+Plant the potato and the rose clipping into the ground with at least three inches of good soil covering it.

 For a detailed look at how to grow rose clippings in a potato, watch the video below: